safedep/vet/README.md

 ## Getting Started

-- Download the binary file for your operating system/architecture from the [Official GitHub Releases](https://github.com/safedep/vet/releases)
+- Download the binary file for your operating system / architecture from the [Official GitHub Releases](https://github.com/safedep/vet/releases)

-- You can also install vet using homebrew in MacOS and Linux
+- You can also install `vet` using homebrew in MacOS and Linux

 ```bash
 brew tap safedep/tap